rsedivy/polaroids_third/README.md

 # Polaroids Third
 Polaroids Third - a custom patreon rewards management system for the [Safety Third podcast Patreon page](https://www.patreon.com/safetythird).

 This project is simple - William Osman needs [custom software to manage his nightmare Patreon tier](https://youtu.be/6SOiZSGtdGI?t=274).
-I need a 5 hour project because I have nothing to do on this Friday night.
+I need a ~~5 hour~~ weekend project because I am bad at time planning.

 The podcast has a patreon tier where a member gets a signed polaroid from a podcast member every 3 months.
 This project creates a page that grabs all members of the patreon from the patreon API, and shows a webpage that lists out when each patron should have their polaroid sent out.